wearecollins/MMI-Prototypes/prototypes/PostToFacebook/README.md

 `/photo` like so:
 `curl --data "url=http://momi-auth.ngrok.io/myphoto.png" http://localhost:8013/photo`

-## setup
+## get tokens

 ### setup [ngrok](https://ngrok.com/)

-ngrok is used for running a localhost server and having it be accessible from the internet.
+ngrok is used for accessing local servers from the internet.

 An altertative to using ngrok would be to configure the FB App's allowed domains to be a domain you own, and host the server at that address.

 * download & unzip [ngrok](https://ngrok.com/download)
 * create an [ngrok](https://ngrok.com/) account